 Cybercrime has always posed a risk to law firms particularly in the real estate world given the transactional nature of the business.
 However, in recent years CyberCrime attacks are becoming more common as well as more sophisticated.
 Under the guidance and recommendations provided by the SRA, law firms, including Ashworths are obliged to ensure that preventative steps are in place to ensure your data is kept safe.
-Whilst we continue to take update our policies and practices to ensure they are as efficient as possible, below are a few steps you can take to assist with keeping yourself protected against CyberCrime.
+Whilst we continue to take update our policies and practices to ensure they are as efficient as possible, below are a few steps you can take to assist with keeping yourself protected against CyberCrime UK.

 - When arranging to send funds, telephone your case handler to verify the bank details you have received.
 Bank details can be provided in a variety of formats and it is unlikely that our client account details will ever change.
 In the event that you receive correspondence asking for funds to be sent to an alternative account do not send funds without first speaking with your case handler.